It is the policy of Whitehall Workplace Law to comply with the Privacy Act 1988 (Cth) (Privacy Act), including the Australian Privacy Principles.

 What is personal information?

 Personal information is defined under the Privacy Act.
 It includes any information or opinion, regardless of its source, which identifies an individual, or from which an individual’s identity can be ascertained, whether the information is true or not, and recorded in material form or not.

 Collection of personal information

 We only collect personal information necessary to perform our business functions and activities.
-We will collect personal information from you when you instruct us to act for you and in most cases where we have other business dealings with you.
+We will collect personal information from you when you subscribe to our legal updates and/or instruct us to act for you and in most cases where we have other business dealings with you.
 The nature of personal information we collect will depend on your dealings with us.

 For example, the type of personal information we may collect in connection with the services we provide will often include name and contact details, job title and communications between you and us.
 We may also collect and hold personal information about contractors, service providers and job candidates, such as name and contact details, references and information required to make payments.